 The employee meets with their manager behind closed doors and discloses everything discussed in (2).
 In the administrative appeal, the manager says that they remember the meeting, but the whistleblower was just complaining about being overworked and asked for someone to cover their shift so they could meet a friend for drinks.
 This case likely goes nowhere.

 Though many whistleblowers receive the respect they deserve, others are subjected to harassment and reprisal.
 Just because whistleblowing is an inherently selfless act does not mean that whistleblowers should neglect their own interests.
 If anything, crafting a disclosure in a way that demonstrates an understanding of the Whistleblower Protection Enhancement Act can shift the power dynamic in the whistleblower’s favor and increase the likelihood that management takes the disclosure seriously.

 Once again, if you are considering making a disclosure or have already made a disclosure, it is recommended that you contact a federal employment attorney.
-For a free consultation, call Solomon, Maharaj and Kasimati at (813) 497-7650, or email email@example.com.
+Call Solomon, Maharaj and Kasimati at (813) 497-7650, or email email@example.com.